Here are some of the best pubs showing the Six Nations in Glasgow, ideal for when it kicks off in February.

 Tucked away next to Strathclyde University and City of Glasgow College, The Ark may be a popular bar among students, but being home to one of the biggest screens in the city, it’s a lively haunt for sports fans and a great spot to watch the events from the Six Nations unfold.

-Boasting three huge HD projector screens and numerous HD TV’s throughout, Malones’ coverage of a host of major live sporting events is hard to beat.
+With HD projector screens and numerous 4k Ultra HD TV’s throughout, Malones’ coverage of a host of major live sporting events is hard to beat.

 It also offers a great selection of food if you get peckish, with pizzas, burgers, steaks and chicken dishes all on the menu.